 About the book

-This award-winning children’s book about Alzheimer’s Disease will help caregivers when a loved one is living with dementia.
-By explaining dementia disease to kids through a tender story and by answering key questions about Alzheimer’s Disease, it will support families in caregiving.
-Questions like, “What is dementia disease” and “What causes dementia” are explored.
-We also hope to expland broader dementia awareness through this book.
-Finally, to further augment the impact of the book, indie publisher, Flipturn Publishing will donate $1 from each book sold to the Alzheimer Society of Canada.
+This award-winning children’s book about Alzheimer’s Disease helps family caregivers when a loved one is living with dementia.
+By explaining dementia to kids through a tender story and by answering key questions about Alzheimer’s Disease, it supports families in caregiving.
+Questions like, “What is dementia” and “What causes dementia” are explored.
+We also hope to increase dementia awareness through this book.
+And to further augment its impact, indie publisher, Flipturn Publishing donates $1 from each book sold to the Alzheimer Society of Canada.
 In this way, our book helps families face the challenge of a dementia disease and changes lives for the better.
-The Alzheimer Society is Canada’s leading health charity for people living with Alzheimer’s Disease and other dementias.
-Thank-you for making a difference.
+Ready to purchase?

 This picture book follows a young girl and her Nana, who hold a special bond that blooms in the surroundings of Nana’s magical garden.
 One day, the girl uncharacteristically finds many weeds in the garden.
 The girl soon discovers that this change is a result of her beloved Nana having Alzheimer’s Disease; an illness that affects an adult brain with tangles that get in the way of thoughts, kind of like how the weeds in the garden get in the way of the flowers.